Azure Functions Premium plan (preview)

 When creating or scaling your plan, you can choose between three instance sizes.
 You will be billed for the total number of cores and memory consumed per second.
 Your app can automatically scale out to multiple instances as needed.

-Below are the currently supported regions for the public preview.
+Below are the currently supported regions for the public preview for each OS.

 You can track the status of known issues of the public preview on GitHub.